 Community-Wide Reading Programs

 We partner with the Kalamazoo Public Library by preparing programs that link us to the greater goal of sharing one book with all of Kalamazoo County.
 Learn more here.

 The Portage Communiteen Read is an annual community read event developed in collaboration with Portage Public Schools, the Portage District Library, and Bookbug| this is a bookstore.
 Selected titles are cross-generational for youth and adults to read together.
 The mission of the Portage Communiteen Read is to create a shared reading experience for teens, teachers, families, and community members by inviting best-selling authors to Portage.
 The vision of the Portage Communiteen Read is to create a strong connection between teens and the community through the shared enjoyment of reading.
 Learn more here.

 The 2023 Portage Communiteen Read events are over, but you can still read this year’s selection, by author TJ Klune.

 Are you part of a book group?

-Ask us about our resources for book groups including our Book Discussion in a Bag kits on this page.
+Ask us about our resources for book groups including our Book Discussion in a Bag kits.